zduvall/GoodTrees/README.md

 1. `git clone` this repo
 2. `cd` into the local clone of the repository
-3. `cd` into the `backend` folder and `npm install`
+3. Run `npm install`
-4. Create your own `.env` file in `backend` and `frontend` directories based on the `.env.example` files there
+4. Create your own `.env` file based on the `.env.example`
-5. Create a PostgreSQL user that matches the one you identified in your `backend` `.env` file
+5. Create a PostgreSQL user that matches the one you identified in your `.env` file
-6. Run `npx dotenv sequelize db:create to create the database`
+6. Run `npx dotenv sequelize db:create` to create the database
 7. If the sequelize module is not found, try running `npx dotenv sequelize-cli db:create` and replace sequelize with sequelize-cli for the rest of these commands
 8. Run `npx dotenv sequelize db:migrate` to run the migrations
 9. Run `npx dotenv sequelize db:seed:all` to seed the database
-10. Open another terminal and `cd` into the `frontend` directory and `npm install`
-11. Run `npm start` in both the terminal on your backend and frontend
+10. Run `npm start`
-12. The React server should open up a browser window with the correct address
+11. Navigate to `http://localhost:8080/` in a browser